la2050/archive/_projects/2016/altasea-where-stem-meets-the-ocean.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Using cutting-edge blue technology and state of the art ocean research, AltaSea’s STEM network provides ocean-based programs to middle school students at the LA Waterfront.
+Through hands-on exploration of the ocean, students will be empowered to be part of the solution to the planet’s sustainability challenges and ultimately to see science/STEM careers as an option.
+Our long term goal is to motivate our youth to be 21st century champions for a sustainable ocean.
 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Proficiency
   in English and Language Arts and Math","Student education pipeline"]